 Here are the most common TV fees that may appear on your Cox bill, along with what they actually mean.

-Optional or additional Cox TV fees
+Optional Cox TV charges

 In addition to the above charges, which apply to all plans, you’ll see added charges based on the extras you choose.
 Customers that opt to add premium channels and multiple TVs to a Cox TV plan can expect to see additional monthly fees associated with each feature.